 I use Google Forms to collect contact information from you before we commence counselling and also from time to time depending on the nature of our sessions.

-I use the Zoom online video conferencing platform to provide online counselling sessions.
-Zoom encrypts all communication between us using SSL and other technologies.
-See Zoom's privacy terms for more details.
+I use the Microsoft Teams online video conferencing platform to provide online counselling sessions.
+Microsoft Teams encrypts all communication between us using SSL and other technologies.
+See Microsoft Teams's privacy terms for more details.

-Within Zoom your email contact address is used in order to send you an invitation to our sessions.
+Within Microsoft Teams your email contact address is used in order to send you an invitation to our sessions.
 Our sessions are by invite only and protected with a randomly generated meeting ID and password.

 Please be aware that if you choose to pay for your therapy session by the means of card payment SUM UP and my banking provider will record this transaction.